nsoybean/nira-ai/llm/API.md

   const result = await streamText({
     model: anthropic('claude-3-5-sonnet-20241022'),
     messages,
-    system: `You are Lume, an intelligent AI assistant that illuminates complex topics with clarity and insight.`,
+    system: `You are Nira, an intelligent AI assistant that illuminates complex topics with clarity and insight.`,
     temperature: 0.7,
     maxTokens: 4000,
   });